 Per CPUC Decision (D.) 13-05-034 (PDF, 926 KB), the implementation schedule for E-ReMAT is as follows:

 For further information, please visit our ReMAT FIT webpage.

 *For further information, please visit the Announcements tab of our ReMAT Feed-in Tariff platform.

 SB 1122 was signed by the Governor on September 27, 2012.
 It amends Section 399.20 of the Public Utilities Code and adds an additional 250 MW of capacity for investor owned utilities (IOUs) to offer eligible bioenergy feed-in tariff PPAs.
 Per D. 14-12-081, PG&E has been allocated:

-Projects must be 3 MW or smaller and commence operations after June 1, 2013 to be eligible.
+Projects may have a nameplate up to 5 MW, provided they deliver no more than 3 MW to the grid at any time and must commence operations after June 1, 2013 to be eligible.

-For further information, please visit our BioMAT FIT webpage.
+For further information on the program and eligibility requirements, please visit our BioMAT FIT webpage.